CoTURN configuration#

 5. Port opening/forwarding#

 • The TURN server on <yourChosenPortNumber> needs to be accessible for all Talk participants, so you need to open it to the web and if your TURN server is running behind a NAT, forward it to the related machine.
-Also make sure to set the --external-ip option when your TURN server is in a private network.
+Also make sure to set coturn's --external-ip option or eturnal's relay_ipv4_addr configuration item when your TURN server is in a private network.

 • Note that in some cases additional addresses can be found during the negotiation of the connection, the so-called peer reflexive candidates.
 Due to this even if the external IP of the TURN server is not reachable by the High Performance Backend the connection may still work, but this should not be relied on.